 And when the time does eventually come, all your family need to do is pick up the phone and call Capitial Life’s bereavement line and we will be at hand to take it from there.

-If you would like any more information about our funeral plans and preparing for some of the more emotionally difficult moments of the process, please do not hesitate to contact us on 0800 411 8683, or click here to fill out a short form, and we will do the rest.
+If you would like any more information about our funeral plans and preparing for some of the more emotionally difficult moments of the process, such as Wills, Inheritance Planning, Probate, and LPAs, please do not hesitate to contact us on 0800 411 8683, or click here to fill out a short form, and we will do the rest.